 Review (spaced retrieval)

 I have been busy making teletherapy materials that can be used for both remote and in-person learning.

 - I can share slides remotely.
 Obviously!

-- For in person, I have been using an extra screen.
+- During in person treatment, I have been using an extra screen.
 I place the screen on the table and control it from my computer.
 The client and I talk about the slides.
 This way I save lots of trees!

 For a free sample click the link below,

 For members, you can access the following materials by clicking the link below

 To become a member (it is easy and affordable, click the link below